-More about Azure database
+More about Azure Database

-- Oracle on Azure: Managed Service vs Managed Storage
+- Oracle on Azure: Fully Managed vs Self Managed

 - Azure SQL Database Backup & Recovery: The Abridged Guide

 - Azure Backup: SQL Server Backups on Azure and How to Use Them

 - Azure Oracle: Your First Oracle Database on Azure

-- Azure Database Migration Service: Automate Cloud DB Migration
+- Azure Database Migration Service: Automate Your Cloud DB Migration

 - Azure Database Review: Your Guide for Database Assessment